 Gifts and Grants – Grantwriting, Major Gifts, and Planned Giving are all actions that bring dollars to the school from those who have a relationship with the school based upon the successes of the school and their desire to be a part of those good works or make a great program even better.
 Note that while most people think development is all about raising money, there are only 2.5 items in this list of six items which concern themselves with monetary income.
 I classify Happenings as .5, since the other half is about building the team that puts the events together, and then bringing people in from outside the school to attend the event who will discover the good works happening at the school.
 Further, if you have an event, and don’t involve the children from your school in some way, you’ve missed the boat at showcasing your school and creating an emotional connection with those attending.

 Energize, Enrich and Educate – this one is specifically for you in your role as a school administrator!
 You may already know the average life expectancy of a Development Director for an institution is 18 months.
-That’s because the job is so intense and demanding.
+That’s because the job is so intense, demanding and draining (and if you’re an Advancement professional, I’m sure you’re nodding your head in agreement).
 In fact, I recently saw the job description of a Country Day School seeking a Director of Advancement.
 It was an excellent list of all the qualifications and responsibilities of the position.
 However, while the last line of any job description usually says “Other duties as assigned,” this one stated, “Ability and willingness to work a flexible schedule, including long hours, nights and weekends, and travel.”

 Okay, not fast…NOW!